-Being one of the most popular email integration products together with Outlook (which integration, by the way, entered a maintenance-only phase and will be available only for existing Salesforce users till June, 2023 and then will retire) it allows sending and receiving emails from any device at any time.
+Being one of the most popular email integration products together with Outlook (which integration, by the way, entered a maintenance-only phase and and then will retire) it allows sending and receiving emails from any device at any time.

 Due to Salesforce syncing with Gmail, emails can be composed in Salesforce, be sent via a connected Gmail account, and appear in the Gmail Sent Folder.
 Moreover, you will be able to access Activity History on leads and contacts, see emails that are logged to the records the email was sent from, and can automatically log your events into the calendar.